dsc-courses/dsc10-notes/README.md

 build the Docker image used for compiling the textbook, install git commit hooks, etc.

+To launch a Jupyter notebook server inside the development environment, run `make jupyter`.
+To instead launch a shell inside the development environment, run `make shell`.

 ### Project Structure

 This textbook is written using [JupyterBook](jupyterbook.org) along with